AlexandrPogodin/nodejs-tasks/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see all requests in the console (if NODE_ENV=production).
+You will also see all requests in the console (if NODE_ENV = development).

 ### `npm run prod`